40 Years of Designing Code Comprehension Experiments: A Systematic Mapping Study: Results

 \subsection{Included Papers}

 We included a total of 95 primary studies published from 1979 to 2019.
 Fig.~\ref{fig:includedPapers} shows the number of published studies per year.
 A large proportion of the included studies were published between 2010 and 2019 (67.4\%), and about half of all included studies were published from 2015 and onward (51.6\%).

-41 papers were published in a journal, 45 in conference proceedings, and 9 in workshop proceedings.
+Forty-one papers were published in a journal, 45 in conference proceedings, and 9 in workshop proceedings.
 The papers were published in 51 different venues, of which 39 appeared only once in the dataset.
 The top 4 venues by number of included papers are EMSE (10), IWPC/ICPC\footnote{The International Conference on Program Comprehension (ICPC) was a workshop (IWPC) until 2005.
 One included paper was published at IWPC.} (9), TSE (8), and ICSE (6).
+From the 62 \enquote{Other} papers depicted in Fig.~\ref{fig:includedPapers}, 39 appear in venues from which we only included one paper each.
+The remaining 23 \enquote{Other} papers appear in the following eight venues: ESEC/FSE (4), International Journal of Man-Machine Studies (4), EMIP (3), ETRA (3), International Journal of Human-Computer Studies (3), CHI (2), ICSME (2), PPIG (2).